 Traditional spaying is the conventional method in which a veterinarian uses a scalpel to make incisions.
 This technique has been used for many years and is well-established in veterinary medicine.

-Below, we'll compare laser spaying versus traditional spaying
+Below, we'll compare laser spaying versus traditional spaying.

-Laser Spaying
+Laser Spaying Cats & Dogs

 In laser surgeries, veterinarians use hot lasers instead of traditional scalpels.
 Some veterinarians believe that using a laser during surgery helps reduce the risk of infection and speeds up recovery time.
 The laser cauterizes blood vessels by vaporizing cells and " cutting" through tissues.